 Official tourism website for Northern Ireland

-Discover Peace Tourism
+Peace Tourism in Northern Ireland

 Northern Ireland’s recent history was profoundly shaped by the conflict known as The Troubles, which began in the 1960s and continued until the Peace Process of the 1990s.
 This period of political and social unrest left a lasting impact on communities across the region.
 Today, many visitors choose to explore this chapter of history to gain a deeper understanding of the challenges faced and the progress made towards reconciliation.